 - Players should bring inflated soccer ball and plenty of water.
 Players should not share water bottles.

 - Players are encouraged to bring hand sanitizer to the sessions.
 Our coaches will have hand sanitizer and disinfectant wipes, and will be making sure all equipment is disinfected before, between, and after sessions.
 Please have your player use the restroom at home prior to training.
 Bathrooms will only be unlocked for emergencies.

 - Guidelines for sports are fluid and subject to change at any point based on governmental requirements.
 Should the state loosen or tighten any restrictions during the season, IYSA will follow those changes and update these protocols.
 Info in the Illinois Youth Soccer guidelines are secondary to all state-issued guidelines and members should reference the state guideline documents below to ensure they are up to date on all current state requirement

 Thanks for taking the time to read this far- please understand that safety is our first priority.
 We are excited to be back on the fields, but we will not be taking the situation lightly.
 Please help us return to this wonderful sport safely!

 Equipment & Practice/Game Conditions

 - All players will be provided with a team jersey.

-- All soccer players must bring a soccer ball (size 3 for pre-K and size 4 for all other divisions), wear shin guards (worn under the socks) and soccer or gym shoes.
+- All soccer players must bring a soccer ball (details regarding the size of ball will be provided at a later date), wear shin guards (worn under the socks) and soccer or gym shoes.
 Football, baseball and metal cleats are not allowed to be worn for safety reasons.

 - Players should also bring a water bottle to all practices and games.